Character Bios

 Hannah

 Hannah Rowlands is Siôn and David’s best friend.
-A thirty-two-year-old marketing advisor, she lives in Deganwy with David and her boyfriend, plumber Craig Wilkinson, and has practised Wicca for many years.
-Though close to Siôn and David, Hannah idolises Gwyn — but will the fallout from the mysterious disappearance shift her loyalty?
+A thirty-two-year-old marketing advisor, she lives in Deganwy with David and her boyfriend, plumber Craig Wilkinson.
+She has practised Wicca for many years and meditates every day to keep herself grounded, alongside attending Penny’s empowerment workshops.
+Though close to Siôn and David, Hannah idolises Gwyn, which often causes disagreements.

 Penny

-Meet Penny Watkins, Gwyn’s wife.
-They met whilst she was in her first year at Bangor University, though she soon dropped out.
+Penny Watkins is Gwyn’s wife.
+The two of them met whilst she was in her first year at Bangor University, though she soon dropped out.
 Together they emigrated to Australia, where they married and later welcomed their daughter, Mel.
 Penny was instrumental in the early growth of Gwyn’s business, but is no longer involved.
 Today, she devotes her energy to teaching yoga, running holistic classes, and leading female-empowerment workshops.

 Craig